 A method similar to this is using a crutch.
 When building a fuselage that is normally a great big circle, and you don't want to build on the half shell, this method works well if the original airplane was built with the inside on some sort of tubing framework, but the outside is more streamlined.
-Use a datum line as the basis for a crutch.
-It even looks like a crutch.
+Use a datum line as the

-Basically, it is two pieces of spruce, say 1/8" x 3/8", with a bunch of lightweight cross braces to hold the shape.
+Basically, it is two pieces of spruce, say $1/8" \ge 3/8"$, with a bunch of lightweight cross braces to hold the shape.